 The point of the story is that in the worldly system, the people who work the longest indeed get the most pay.
 That is fair and just.
 But this parable is not a guide to discuss labor law in a civil society today.
 Bad idea.

 Instead, in Matt.
 19:27 Peter pointed out that he and the other eleven had forsaken all.
 What will happen for them?
 It is true that Jesus promised them thrones of judgment in the Next Age, but this should not discourage the rest of us to think we won’t have any salvation or grace or eternal life or ministry opportunities.

 The landowner gently shamed them for objecting to generosity.
 They were focused on economic fairness and justice, but the landowner was focused on mercy and generosity.
 For those who worked long hours, justice or fairness was served, but for those who worked one hour, mercy was added.

-The point, however, to this parable is that in God’s kingdom, he extends equal grace and salvation to those who need it at the eleventh hour as to those who needed grace and salvation early on.
+The point, however, to this parable is that in God’s kingdom, he extends equal grace and salvation and eternal life to those who need it at the eleventh hour as to those who needed grace and salvation and eternal life early on.
 God’s grace and salvation is for everyone in equal measure, from the longstanding kingdom citizen, as well to those who entered the kingdom only an hour ago.

 So now we have the announcement in a pithy statement: the last will be first and the first last.
 This statement is a correction to the belief that the ones who received grace and salvation early on somehow have more of it than those who received it recently.
 The long-timers expected—perhaps demanded—they get more.
 Not so.
 With that attitude, they go to the back of the line.
 And the ones who did not complain go to the front of the line.